Legal Advice for COBRA — 11 results

 There federal law known as COBRA is designed to continue health insurance coverage in circumstances such as job loss, death, and divorce.
 You may eligible to continue your health insurance... more

-Written by attorney Tamara Freeze, almost 4 years ago.
+Written by attorney Tamara Freeze, about 4 years ago.

 COBRA Eligibility To eligible for COBRA, you must have been enrolled in your employer's health plan when you worked and the health plan must continue to be in effect for active employees.... more